 This data reminds us of how unusual the ’50s really was.
 It was an especially pro-natal family-centered time.
 As historian Stephanie Coontz puts it:

 At the end of the 1940s, all the trends characterizing the rest of the twentieth century suddenly reversed themselves.
 For the first time in more than one hundred years, the age for marriage and motherhood fell, fertility increased, divorce rates declined, and women’s degree of educational parity with men dropped sharply.
 In a period of less than ten years, the proportion of never-married persons declined by as much as it had during the entire previous half century.

-So, while in some ways the 1960s dramatically changed American culture, in other ways it simply put us back on track.Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+So, while in some ways the 1960s dramatically changed American culture, in other ways it simply put us back on track.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+You can follow her on Twitter, Facebook, and Instagram.